Vince0028/Resume/README.md

-This is my resume, Welcome and i hope you enjoy and find it unique and interesting
+# This is my resume, Welcome and i hope you enjoy and find it unique and interesting

-I made 3 perspective for this resume since many types of people have different types of taste in terms of UI or UX.
+-I made 3 perspective for this resume since many types of people have different types of taste in terms of UI or UX.
 And instead of just going for a 1 themed resume why don't i just combine those perspectives or make it a choice? that's what i asked myself and did it.

-Simple Resume
+# Simple Resume
-• This version targets employers.
+-This version targets employers.
 Many prefer fast access to information with no clicks or hidden sections.
 Everything stays visible and direct.

-UI Resume
+# UI Resume
-• This version targets people who like design and structure.
+-This version targets people who like design and structure.
 It uses a left and right sidebar with a center panel.
 Making it responsive took effort.
 It also includes an AI chatbot version of me.

-Terminal Resume
+# Terminal Resume
-• This version targets people who enjoy interaction.
+-This version targets people who enjoy interaction.
 It includes small old games, many easter eggs in the bash, and a live chat where you can talk with others.
 It also includes several references for fun.

 I hope you enjoy the experience and find something that fits your taste.